Legal Docs Hub

 • We do not run online payments.
 For B2B sales, we process business contact and invoice data exchanged via contract and invoicing.

-H. Sources at a glance: you; your organization (Issuer); your device/browser; Auth0; and, when you use Validator, the file you upload.
+H. Sources at a glance: you; your organization (Issuer); your device/browser; our identity provider (Amazon Cognito; legacy Auth0); and, when you use Validator, the file you upload.

 Special categories: We do not seek special categories of data under Art.
 9 GDPR.
 Issuers must not upload such data unless strictly necessary for their purpose and supported by a valid legal basis and notice to recipients.